bwhite/picarus/doc/index.rst

 ---------------------------
 Picarus is a web-scale machine learning library with a focus on computer vision applications.
 This is still _highly_ experimental and we are working out in the open, if you are interested in working with us or trying it out send us an email.

+Who
+---
+Picarus is developed by `Dapper Vision, Inc. <http://dappervision.com>`_ (`Brandyn White <http://brandynwhite.com>`_ and `Andrew Miller <http://blog.soc1024.com/pages/about-andrew-miller>`_).
+We are both PhD students at UMD and UCF respectively and we are interested in Computer Vision, Web-Scale Machine Learning, HCI, and Social Networks.

 Use Cases
 ---------
 Current